-- 37km of new track from Illabo to Stockinbingal
+- 37km of new track and 2km of upgraded track from Illabo to Stockinbingal

-- 107km of updgraded track from Parkes to Narromine
+- 99km of upgraded track and 5km of new track from Parkes to Narromine

-- 307 km of new track from Narromine to Narrabri
+- 306km of new track from Narromine to Narrabri

-- 183km of upgraded track and 3km of new track from Narrabri to North Star
+- 184km of upgraded track and 2km of new track from Narrabri to North Star

-- 52km of new track from North Star to the NSW/Queensland border.
+- 25km of upgraded track and 14km of new track from North Star to the New South Wales/Queensland border

 The Inland Rail is being constructed and delivered by the Australian Rail Track Corporation.